-Election of Directors: The affirmative vote of a majority of the votes cast with respect to each director nominee to serve as a Class III director for a three-year term is required for the election of each of Richard F. Pops, Shane M. Cooke, Paul J. Mitchell and Richard B. Gaynor, M.D.
-However, our articles of association (our "Articles of Association") provide that if, at any annual general meeting of shareholders, the number of directors is reduced below the minimum prescribed by our Articles of Association due to the failure of any director nominee to receive a majority of the votes cast, then in those circumstances, the nominee or nominees who receive the highest number of votes in favor of election will be elected to serve until the next annual general meeting of shareholders (provided that, at such next annual general meeting, they are not elected by the shareholders) in order to maintain such prescribed minimum number of directors.
-Abstentions and broker non-votes will have no effect on the election of the nominees because they are not considered to be votes cast.
+Election of directors: The affirmative vote of a majority of the votes cast in person or by proxy with respect to each nominee to serve as a Class I director is required for the election of each of David A. Daglio, Jr., Nancy L. Snyderman, M.D., Frank Anders Wilson and Nancy J. Wysenski.
+However, our Articles of Association provide that if, at any annual general meeting of shareholders, the number of directors is reduced below the minimum prescribed by our Articles of Association due to the failure of any director nominee to receive a majority of the votes cast, then in those circumstances, the nominee or nominees who receive the highest number of votes in favor of election will be elected to serve until the next annual general meeting of shareholders (or if re-elected by the shareholders at such next annual general meeting of shareholders, for the applicable term of such election) in order to maintain such prescribed minimum number of directors.
+Abstentions and broker non-votes will have no effect on the election of the director nominees because they are not considered to be votes cast

-Non-Binding, Advisory Vote on the Compensation of the Company's Named Executive Officers: This proposal is advisory and nonbinding; as an ordinary resolution, approval of this proposal requires the affirmative vote of a majority of the votes cast.
-We value the opinions expressed by our shareholders in this advisory vote, and the Compensation Committee, which is responsible for overseeing and administering our executive compensation programs, will consider the outcome of the vote when designing our compensation programs and making future compensation decisions for our named executive officers.
-Abstentions and broker non-votes will not have any effect on the results of those deliberations because they are not considered to be votes cast.
+Non-binding, advisory vote on the compensation of the Company's named executive officers: This proposal is advisory and non-binding; as an ordinary resolution, the affirmative vote of a majority of the votes cast in person or by proxy is required for the advisory approval of this proposal.
+We value the opinions expressed by our shareholders in this advisory vote, and the Compensation Committee, which is responsible for overseeing and administering our executive compensation programs, will consider the outcome of this vote when designing our compensation programs and making future compensation decisions for our named executive officers.
+Abstentions and broker non-votes will have no effect on the results of those deliberations because they are not considered to be votes cast.

-Non-Binding ratification of PricewaterhouseCoopers LLP as our independent auditor and accounting firm and binding authorization to set such independent auditor and accounting firm's remuneration: The affirmative vote of a majority of the votes cast is required for the approval of this proposal.
+Non-binding ratification of PricewaterhouseCoopers LLP as our independent auditor and accounting firm and binding authorization to set such independent auditor and accounting firm's remuneration: The affirmative vote of a majority of the votes cast in person or by proxy is required for the approval of this proposal.
 The ratification component of this proposal asks for a non-binding, advisory vote, whereas the authorization component of this proposal is binding.
 Abstentions will have no effect on the outcome of this proposal because they are not considered to be votes cast.
 As we believe that this proposal is considered to be "routine" under NYSE Rules, we do not expect any broker non-votes for this proposal.

-Alkermes plc 2018 Stock Option and Incentive Plan, as amended: The affirmative vote of a majority of the votes cast is required for the approval of this proposal.
+Alkermes plc 2018 Stock Option and Incentive Plan, as amended: The affirmative vote of a majority of the votes cast in person or by proxy is required for the approval of this proposal.
 Abstentions and broker non-votes will have no effect on the outcome of this proposal because they are not considered to be votes cast.